Alice Donlevy: Career

 In 1867, Donlevy published "Practical Hints on the Art of Illumination".
-The manual, illustrated with Donlevy's original art work, encouraged artists working for industry as copyists to learn the arts of design.
+The manual, illustrated with Donlevy's original artwork, encouraged artists working for industry as copyists to learn the arts of design.
 Thereafter, she wrote for the Art Review of Boston, the Art Amateur, the Art Interchange, St. Nicholas, Harper's Young People, The Ladies' World, Demorest's Magazine, and the Chautauquan.
 She served as the art editor of Demorest's Magazine.

 In 1867, she was one of the nine professional women artists who founded the Ladies' Art Association in New York.
-Among new professions for women established by the association was that of porcelain painting.
+Among the new professions for women established by the association was that of porcelain painting.
 In 1887, Donlevy was one of the committee of three to go to Albany, New York and lay before the New York State Legislature plans of free art industrial instruction for talented boys, girls and women, to be given during vacation seasons and on Saturday afternoons.
 The bill passed both houses.
 It was defeated later by eight votes when called up for reconsideration by Robert Ray Hamilton.
-Probably the best work of Donlevy was the aid that she personally gave to promote the interests of struggling associations and individual artists by means of free lectures and free lessons, and also by giving the latter introduction by means of public receptions at which their works were exhibited.
+Probably the best work of Donlevy was the aid that she personally gave to promote the interests of struggling associations and individual artists through free lectures and free lessons, and also by giving the latter introduction by means of public receptions at which their works were exhibited.

 Donlevy died in 1929.
 Her papers are held by the New York Public Library.